tasesmuemils/100DaysOfCode/web_development/diary.md

 # 19.02.2019 43/100
 Cool stuff with AJAX changing content without relouding whole page.
 But after that examples use PHP files, so I cant recreate them.
 But final example dont use PHP, so I will finish reading everything and the I will recreate final example.

+# 20.02.2019 44/100
+Its very hard when you dont have storage files, it is very hard to complete AJAX/JSON examples.
+But at least I have read about it, so I know these kind of things exist.
+I will move to APIS now!